 Viviscal is perhaps the most well-known hair growth supplement.
 It’s scientifically formulated with AminoMar, an exclusive marine complex that helps to nourish thinning hair from within and promote existing hair growth.
 Along with AminoMar, it also contains a few key nutrients that are essential for healthy hair growth, including biotin and vitamin C.

-This cult-favorite hair care line features products that are free of SLS, parabens, sulfates, phthalates and silicones.
+This fan-favorite hair care line features products that are free of SLS, parabens, sulfates, phthalates and silicones.
 Instead it relies on natural plant and fruit extracts and oils (in this case, charcoal and coconut oil) to tackle a host of hair issues.
 Inarguably the star of the lineup is this detoxifying scrub that gets rid of any product buildup, while clearing away existing flakes.
 The peppermint, spearmint and tea tree oil blend cools an itchy scalp on contact and feels instantly soothing.

-For a drug-free option, you can always start with a topical product this shampoo.
+For a drug-free option, you can always start with a topical product shampoo.
 It removes any build-up, which makes your hair look fuller, and uses a proprietary blend called Trioxidil, which includes natural botanic extract (like biotin and fruit stem cell) to improve scalp and hair health.

 With over 3,000 physicians and hair care professionals who recommend Nutrafol, this daily supplement is formulated with potent, bioactive phytonutrients that have been clinically studied and shown to be effective in improving hair growth at three to six months.
 Included ingredients like Sensoril® Ashwagandha (shown to balance stress hormones) and Marine Collagen (which provides amino acids as building blocks of keratin), all work in tandem to support hair growth.
 Secondary benefits include stronger nails, improved sleep, less stress and more energy.